Luke Fry // St Kilda East project

 Words: Manuela Millan

-We recently caught up with Luke Fry, the Architect, Interior Designer and creative mind behind the incredible refurbishment of an Art Deco home in Chaddesley Avenue, St Kilda East.
+We recently caught up with Luke Fry, the designer behind the incredible refurbishment of an Art Deco home in Chaddesley Avenue, St Kilda East.

 We spoke about his recent work, inspirations, and how he manages to balance a young family and his design practice.

 Luke’s rare and broad skillset has enabled him to create a cohesive and beautiful vision from inside to out, and allows him to identify the full potential in a building design, and then bring it to life.